CaterinaBi/aicore-hangman/README.md

 ## Milestone 1

 The basic logic of the Hangman game was provided in a publicly accessible [template](https://github.com/IvanYingX/Hangman_Test) by AiCore.
+Milestone 1 (M1) was straightforward, and is marked in the `hangman.solution.py` file as `# TODO 1`.
+M1 basically only required to modify the `ask_letter()` method to ask the user to input a letter, store it in a variable called `letter`, and check whether `letter` was just one character, or more.

 ```python
 letter = input("Please enter a letter: ")